Please note that this pertains to South African Labour and Best Practice Requirements.

 “Any person, including the state, who employs an employee and includes:- Any person controlling the business of the employer;

 – If the services of an employee are lent or temporarily made available to some other person by the employer, such employer for such period as the employee works for that employee;

 – A Labour Broker who against payment provides a person to a client for the rendering of a service or the performance of work and for which service or work such person is paid by the Labour Broker.”

-Well that is pretty straight forward – so for example, I as Viljoen Consulting CC do not have any staff members on the one hand, but ‘pay’ myself a salary on the other hand (to get the best tax benefits), so I will now need to Register for Workman’s Compensation.
+Well, that is pretty straight forward – so for example, I as N Viljoen Consulting (Pty) Ltd do not have any staff members on the one hand, but ‘pay’ myself a salary on the other hand (to get the best tax benefits), so I will now need to Register for Workman’s Compensation.

-The form that is required to be completed is the prescribed (Form WA52 – which can be downloaded from the Department of Labour site or requested from myself) and the employer is required to submit a separate form for each business he/she has.
+The form that is required to be completed is the prescribed (Form WA52 – which can be downloaded from the Department of Labour site) and the employer is required to submit a separate form for each business they have.

 What Records Are To Be Kept By the Employer